Legitimate Power: Everything You Need to Know

 This exploration into the concept of legitimate power will unravel its essence, significance, and application in the modern workplace.

-By understanding legitimate power and how it can be used in communication, negotiation, and other instances, you can be a more successful leader and exercise legitimate power without abusing its authority.
+Understanding legitimate power and its use in communication, negotiation, and other instances can help you be a more successful leader and exercise legitimate power without abusing authority.

 The Essence of Legitimate Power